-R. B. Thieme, Jr., was probably the Prince of Greek Atomization.
+The late R. B. Thieme, Jr. was the Prince of Greek Atomization.
 He is a sitting duck; nevertheless, I will use him as an extreme case for purposes of illustration (I cannot recommend the Wikipedia article on him, by the way, which is “worshipful” to say the least).
 Thieme took some Greek courses, and founded a movement based on his own “expert” knowledge of the language; he also invented some new doctrines and became a cultic leader to his followers.
 He was not shy about “correcting” all the Bible versions.
-Here are some of his atomizing takes on morpho-syntactical analysis, much of which is fake news:
+Here are some of his atomizing uses of morpho-syntactical analysis, much of which yield bad data:

 Revelation 1:8.
 “Alpha,” the beginning letter of the Greek alphabet, refers to the eternal preexistence of Jesus Christ.
 “Omega,” the final letter of the Greek alphabet, refers to Jesus Christ in hypostatic union during His incarnation or first advent.
 (From Thieme, The Trinity)

 Gary: the “alpha” part is okay; the “omega” comment is pretty much nonsensical.